-When you become an older adult than you are now, how to you see yourself in photos or videos?
-Reset you vision of yourself to have tone lean muscle shape along with excellent coordination.
+When you become an older adult than you are now, how do you see yourself in photos or videos?
+Reset your vision of yourself to have a toned lean muscle shape along with excellent coordination.
 We all have seen someone, that is no different than us, maintain physical activity late in life.
 You can too!

 Why Strength Matters in Your 50s and Beyond

 Being strong is important throughout every stage of life, but many overlook the importance of it as they grow older.
 As you approach your 50s and 60s, the benefits of being strong become greater.
 The misconception is that there are fewer benefits to weight training and improving strength as we age.
 This couldn’t be further from the truth.

 As an older adult, you want to make building and maintaining your strength a priority.
 Many don’t realize the benefits associated with building and maintaining strength and lean muscle mass in their 50s and beyond.
 Some of the benefits that one may experience by making strength a priority include:

 · Improved Self-Confidence

 Building and maintaining strength isn’t as difficult as many want to believe.
 Is it easy?
 Not necessarily, but it isn’t complicated either.
 The most important thing to remember is consistency.
 If you don’t have a consistent routine, then you won’t be able to make progress to build the lean muscle and strength you need as you age.

 What exercises should you be doing and how much is enough?

 These questions are best answered on an individual basis.
 The general recommendation is for each individual to participate in weight-bearing activity at least 3 days per week.
 However, at MindMuscleMemory we prefer to provide recommendations to our clients on an individual basis to ensure that you get the most out of your efforts.